Anaheim Hit-and-Run Accident Lawyers

 - The defendant knew or reasonably should have known they were involved in an accident that caused property damage to another person’s belongings.

-Potential penalties for causing a hit-and-run accident vary depending on whether your charge is a misdemeanor or a felony.
+Potential penalties for causing a hit-and-run accident vary depending on whether the defendant’s charge is a misdemeanor or a felony.

 Consequences for misdemeanor hit-and-run criminal charges include:

-- Up to six months in county jail prison
+- Up to six months in county jail or prison.

 The consequences for a felony hit-and-run conviction are more severe.